Shashank2006offl/Implementation-of-K-Means-Clustering-for-Customer-Segmentation/README.md

 Step 6.
 Plot the graph x and y as Number of Clusters and wcss respectively

 Step 7.
-Using the matplotlib library draw the scatter plot for the given number of clusters (ie. here n_clusters = 5)
+Using the matplotlib library draw the scatter plot for the given number of clusters

 Step 8.
 Stop the program